TheLogicMaster/lm8/docs/ASSEMBLER.md

 Hexadecimal, decimal, and binary values can be used for immediate parameters using the prefixes `$`, `#`, and `%`, respectively.
 Character literals can also be used for immediate operands.
-Using `=` before a label with an address of `$FF` or less will provide the address of said label, primarily for printing strings.
-Decimal immediates can also be negative and the value will be stored correctly.
+Using `=` before a label with an address of `$FF` or less will provide the address of said label, primarily for printing strings, but doesn't work for programs running memory.
+Decimal immediates can also be negative and the value will be stored correctly in 2's compliment form.
 #### Registers
 The four program registers can be specified using their respective letters: `A`, `B`, `H`, and `L`.
 #### Addresses